-4.1.5 Colour, mineralogy, and inhomogeneity
+4.1.5.
+Colour, Mineralogy, and Inhomogeneity

 Inhomogeneity of mineral composition and colour could provide the most obvious clues to the size of building blocks.
-The Vega and Giotto cameras were able to determine only rough estimates of the broad-band $(\lambda/\Delta\lambda = 5)$ colour of the nucleus of 1P/Halley.
-OSIRIS will allow a much more sophisticated study of the mineralogy of the nucleus surface by recording images that span the entire wavelength range from 250 nm -1000 nm.
+The Vega and Giotto cameras were able to determine only rough estimates of the broad-band ($\lambda/\Delta\lambda = 5$) colour of the nucleus of 1P/Halley.
+OSIRIS will allow a much more sophisticated study of the mineralogy of the nucleus surface by recording images that span the entire wavelength range from 250 to 1000 nm.

 OSIRIS also has the opportunity to search for specific absorption bands associated with possible mineral constituents.
 The wavelengths of pyroxene absorptions are highly dependent upon their exact structure (Adams, 1974).
-Hence, filters giving complete coverage of the 750 nm to 1 $\mu$ m regions at 60 nm resolution were incorporated.
-Vilas (1994) suggested that the 3.0 $\mu$ m water of hydration absorption feature of many low albedo (including C-class) asteroids strongly correlates with the 700 nm Fe2+ $\rightarrow$ Fe3+ oxidised iron absorption feature.
+Hence, filters giving complete coverage of the 750 nm to 1 μ m regions at 60 nm resolution were incorporated.
+Vilas (1994) suggested that the 3.0 μ m water of hydration absorption feature of many low albedo (including C-class) asteroids strongly correlates with the 700 nm Fe2+ \rightarrow Fe3+ oxidised iron absorption feature.
 Given the spectral similarity between C-class asteroids and 1P/Halley and the high water ice content in comets, a search for the water of hydration feature at 700 nm will be made.

-4.1.6 Surface photometry
+4.1.6.
+Surface Photometry

 Due to the limited information from high-velocity fly-bys, little was learned of the photometric properties of the surface of comet 1P/Halley.
-The correct determination of the phase function for comet 67P/Churyumov-Gerasimenko will provide information on the surface roughness through application of, for example, Hapke's scattering laws.
+The correct determination of the phase function for comet 67P/Churyumov-Gerasimenko will provide information on the surface roughness through application of, for example, Hapke's scattering laws (Hapke, 1993).
 The Philae observations will provide the parameters necessary to validate the surface roughness models used to interpret global data provided by OSIRIS.

-4.1.7 Polarization measurements
+4.1.7.
+Polarization Measurements

-The properties which can be addressed by polarization measurements can be obtained more accurately by observations of the surface from the Philae or by in situ analysis.
-Implementation of polarization measurements in OSIRIS was thought costly in terms of resources and calibration and they were therefore not included.
+The properties that can be addressed by polarization measurements can be obtained more accurately by observations of the surface from the Philae or by in situ analysis.
+Implementation of polarization measurements in OSIRIS was thought costly in terms of resources and calibration, and they were therefore not included.

-4.1.8 Active and inactive regions
+4.1.8.
+Active and Inactive Regions